See more and subscribe at the Food The Wong Way YouTube Channel

 1] Iceland logistip: we’d been warned car rental in Iceland would be a substantial part of budget, renting a All-Wheel-Drive/4WD with a local car rental agency was definitely cheaper than it would have been.
 As of 2017, it was $79,185 Krona, a little under $800 USD.
 We had a good discount via large corporate employer affiliation [$145], so estimate just under $1k for budget of 8 days.

-2] For car-related phone accessories, K and I road-tested and use these: power inverter car charger (hard core), and a conveniently small phone holder.
+2] For car-related phone accessories, K and I road-tested and use these: power inverter car charger (hard core), and a conveniently small phone holder the attaches to the A/C vent.
 Don’t forget your phone-to-usb cords!
 If you stay in a hotel, you can always ask the front desk if anyone’s left theirs behind.

 More tips for driving: Seven Practical Things to Keep in Mind When Driving in Iceland (I Heart Reykjavik)